Rust (video game): Post-release

 Since Rust's official release in 2018, Facepunch have continued to support the game with updates, including the introduction of new weapons, vehicles, NPC-populated locations, explorable areas, and graphical overhauls.
 Optional paid downloadable content has also been released.
 The first, the "Instruments Pack", which was released in December 2019, saw the addition of new instruments, and the second, the "Sunburn Pack", released in July 2020, added swimming pool equipment.
 In February 2021, Rust introduced a "softcore" mode.
 This mode was introduced after the game saw a surge in popularity as a result of various popular video game live streamers broadcasting the game to large audiences.
 Softcore mode lowered the difficulty of the game through the addition of various features that limited player loss and disadvantage, such as limiting the size of clans.
 A third DLC, the "Voice Props Pack", was made available in July 2021 which included audio-related devices, such as boomboxes and cassette recorders.

 Console versions of Rust were first announced in 2019 by Facepunch and Double Eleven at X019, Microsoft's Xbox announcement event.
 The game was set for release in 2020, but in December 2020, the release date was pushed back to 2021 with Double Eleven citing the COVID-19 pandemic as having impeded development.
 In early March 2021, Rust's console edition entered a closed beta that players could participate in.
 However, no specific release date was given until later in March, when it was announced that the game would be released for PlayStation 4 and Xbox One on 21 May 2021.
 The developers noted that the release of a console version would not affect PC updates, and that the new version would be a "separate experience with its own roadmap and community".
+On 13 September 2023 Garry Newman announced works on Rust 2.

+In April 2025, Double Eleven announced that they were working on a native version for PlayStation 5 and Xbox Series X/S. The release date was later announced in May, with the game launching for early access on 19 June 2025 and the full release on 26 June 2025.
+The PlayStation 4 and Xbox One versions of Rust were delisted from the PSN and Xbox storefronts on 29 May 2025, and online servers for these versions will shut down in October 2025.